lightningdevkit/lightningdevkit.org/docs/build_node.md

 **Example:** [Rust docs](https://github.com/rust-bitcoin/rust-lightning/blob/c42ea50cc703f03465d52b5fccfc4a90466d9fea/lightning-block-sync/src/init.rs#L95-L103)

+**Implementation notes:**
-**Implementation notes:** when you read each `ChannelMonitor` off of disk, it comes with a blockhash which was the last block the `ChannelMonitor` saw.
+* When you read each `ChannelMonitor` off of disk, it comes with a blockhash, which was the last block the `ChannelMonitor` saw.
 The same is true for the `ChannelManager`.
-If the blockhash is on a fork of the main chain, then first you need to disconnect blocks until the `ChannelMonitor` or `ChannelManager` gets to a common ancestor with the main chain.
-Then after this disconnection happens if it needs to, you then need to connect recent blocks until the `ChannelMonitor` or `ChannelManager` is at the current chain tip.
+* If the blockhash is on a fork of the main chain, then first you need to disconnect blocks until the `ChannelMonitor` or `ChannelManager` gets to a common ancestor with the main chain.
+* Then you need to connect recent blocks until the `ChannelMonitor` or `ChannelManager` is at the current chain tip.

 ### Give `ChannelMonitor`s to `ChainMonitor`
 ** What it's used for:** `ChainMonitor` is responsible for updating the `ChannelMonitor`s during LDK node operation.